Comparing the Medigap Plans

 If you live in one of these 3 states, Medigap policies are standardized in a different way.
 For more information on how your plans are standardized, click here to go to the Medicare.gov page that addresses this.

 The above chart is great for seeing how the plans compare side by side.
 As I mentioned previously, Plan F and Plan G are the most popular plans.
-They cover the most of Medicare’s gaps and leave you with the lowest out of pocket expenses for a low monthly premium.
+They cover the most of Medicare’s gaps.
+Both plans leave you with the lowest out of pocket expenses for a low monthly premium.

 The one thing that we hear the most from people that are deciding which Medicare coverage path to choose is that they want to go to any doctor, specialist, or hospital that they want to.
 They do not want to be restricted by a network.
 That is a great benefit of a Medicare supplement plan.
 It doesn’t matter who your Medigap coverage is through – if your doctor accepts Medicare, they will accept your Medicare supplement, too.